El Phantasmo: Heavyweight division (2022–present)

-Impact Wrestling (2021–2022)
+Impact Wrestling (2021–2023)

-On the April 29th episode of Impact!, it was announced via vignette that ELP would make his Impact Wrestling debut sometime in the following weeks.
-During the next episode, ELP made his in-ring debut, soundly defeating enhancement talent, VSK.
-The week afterwards, ELP won a six-way, number-one contender's match for the right to challenge Josh Alexander for the Impact X Division Championship at Under Siege.
+On the April 29, 2021 episode of Impact!, it was announced via vignette that El Phantasmo would make his Impact Wrestling debut sometime in the following weeks.
+During the next episode, Phantasmo made his in-ring debut, soundly defeating enhancement talent, VSK.
+The week afterwards, Phantasmo won a six-way, number-one contender's match for the right to challenge Josh Alexander for the Impact X Division Championship at Under Siege.
 At the event, he failed to defeat Alexander for the title.
-ELP made his return to the company on the September 23 episode of Impact!, assisting fellow Bullet Club members Hikuleo and Chris Bey during their feud against FinJuice (David Finlay and Juice Robinson).
-In October, Phantasmo entered a tournament to determine the new Impact X Division Champion, where he defeated Willie Mack and Rohit Raju in the first round but lost to Trey Miguel in the final at Bound for Glory.
+Phantasmo made his return to the company on the September 23 episode of Impact!, assisting fellow Bullet Club members Hikuleo and Chris Bey during their feud against FinJuice (David Finlay and Juice Robinson).
+In October, Phantasmo entered a tournament to determine the new X Division Champion, where he defeated Willie Mack and Rohit Raju in the first round, but lost to Trey Miguel in the final at Bound for Glory.

 On May 7, 2022, at Under Siege, Phantasmo made his return to the company by teaming with Bullet Club for a 10-man tag team match against Honor No More in a losing effort.